NEW PATIENT SPECIALS:

-Mesa Chiropractor treats most Auto Accidents for No Out Of Pocket Costs
+Mesa Chiropractor treats most Auto Accidents for No Out Of Pocket Cost

-Refer a Friend and Receive 2 Free Movie Tickets
+**Refer a Friend and Receive a Free Movie Pass

 Call 480-668-8780 to schedule your appointment today!

-*Limited time offers with qualifying insurance for new patients only receiving an exam, x-rays, and treatment.
+*Available only with qualifying insurance for new patients only receiving an exam, x-rays, and regular treatment.

 Dr Michael Hafkey, your Mesa Chiropractor first leads guests through a chiropractic exam, wherein he conducts many tests to assess neurological, orthopedic, postural, and overall physical health.
 He combines these results with x-rays, then tailors adjustments and massages to each patient and offers personalized wellness recommendations for self-care.